Nils-Lopez/superpowers/docs/README.codex.md

 Skills written for Claude Code are adapted for Codex with these mappings:

 - `TodoWrite` → `update_plan`
-- `Task` with subagents → Tell user subagents aren't available, do work directly
+- `Task` with subagents → Use `~/.codex/superpowers/.codex/superpowers-codex subagents` to emulate batches or fall back transparently (tell the user subagents aren't available, then run the work directly with updates)
 - `Skill` tool → `~/.codex/superpowers/.codex/superpowers-codex use-skill`
 - File operations → Native Codex tools